 Community College of Philadelphia has developed dual admissions agreements with area colleges and universities.
-These agreements are designed to assist students who earn an appropriate associate's degree to transfer to one of these four-year institutions seamlessly.
-Support and financial incentives, including scholarship awards, are built in to offer you the best opportunity for success.
+These agreements are designed to assist students who earn an appropriate associate's degree to transfer to one of these four-year institutions.
+Support and financial incentives, including scholarship awards, are built-in to offer you the best opportunity for success.

 Students who are interested in dual admissions should complete an intent form early in their academic career.
-Many of the institutions listed below require that students signal their intent to participate before they have completed 30 college-level credits.
+Many of the institutions listed below require that students signal their intent to participate before they have earned no more than 30 college-level credits.

-For additional information and to submit a Dual Admissions intent form, go to the Transfer/Dual Admissions channel on the MyGPS tab of MyCCP.
-You should meet with a counselor or academic advisor for assistance in identifying the appropriate courses at the College in order to transfer into the program of your choice.
+For additional information and to submit a Dual Admissions intent form, log into MyCCP and go to the Transfer/Dual Admissions channel on the MyGPS tab.
+You should meet with a counselor for assistance in identifying the appropriate courses at the College in order to transfer into the program of your choice.